When is the Computing Security Student Services office open?

 An Academic Alert email is sent from your instructor when your instructor deems that you are doing poorly in a course.
 This email is a warning to you that you may be getting into academic trouble if you do not address the situation soon.
 Please keep in mind that you can always talk to your instructor about what you can do to improve in the course and you can always talk to your advisor about resources on campus that can help you.

 I was informed I was placed on probation; what does that mean?

-A student is put on probation when his/her cumulative GPA or quarterly GPA, drops below a 2.0.
-If a student remains on probation for an additional 2 consecutive quarters, or if they are placed on probation for the second consecutive quarter after having been on probation some other time in the past, they will be considered for suspension from RIT.
+A student is put on probation when his/her cumulative GPA or term GPA, drops below a 2.0.
+If a student remains on probation for an additional 2 consecutive terms, or if they are placed on probation for the second consecutive term after having been on probation some other time in the past, they will be considered for suspension from RIT.
 If you are placed on probation, schedule an appointment to see your academic advisor immediately.

 Please see E. Academic Probation and Suspension Policy for further information: http://www.rit.edu/~w-policy/sectionD/D5.html

 I was told I was suspended from RIT; what do I do now?